Cascable/cascablecore-demo/README.md

 - Working with camera properties.
 - Iterating the camera's filesystem, loading image metadata and thumbnails.

+There are two separate targets in the demo project, both implementing the same app — one using Objective-C, and one using Swift.

 ![CascableCore Demo App Screenshots](Documentation%20Images/Screenshots.jpg?raw=true)

 For a more thorough example of what CascableCore can do, see our apps at [http://cascable.se](http://cascable.se) — they're built with the same CascableCore available here.